The best FX brokers are going to be those offering competitive fees, advanced trading tools and wide range of tradeable markets.

 You should check to see if the broker is regulated by the Australian Securities and Investment Commission (ASIC).
 From a compliance standpoint, this means you're protected under Australian law.
 You can also feel secure knowing they are not peddling a scam platform.

 That being said, trading forex itself can be risky.
-The forex market is incredibly fast-moving, with only a fractional change in position potentially having a large impact on your returns.
-If you are trading CFDs, they also rely on leverage, which adds to your risks.
+Forex markets are incredibly fast-moving, with only a fractional change in position potentially having a large impact on your returns.
+Trading CFDs can also involve leverage, which can add more risk.

 Forex trades are typically leveraged, meaning you only contribute a small stake towards the total value of the trade.